smalam119/Toastly/README.md

 Show customisable Toast on your app

+# Set Up

+Toastly has two function of it's own.
+Both of then can be accessed inside a `UIViewController`

+1. To show a toast use below code inside a `UIViewController`

+		self.showToast(message: "This is an inedible Toast", position: .top)

+2. Below function can be used to hide all toast

+		self.hideAllToast()

+** Check the `Feature` section to add various configurations

 # Features

-1. Toast can be shown at different positions:
+1. **Toast can be shown at different positions of the screen:**

     Top: